Tuesday, October 22, 2024

 I don't enjoy passing cyclists when I'm driving.
 I can't always give a whole lane any more than I expect and demand that motorists always give me a whole lane.
 I would much rather have less space and keep motorists flowing past me and out of my life than be a stickler for the perfect pass.

 The most challenging places to pass were on the two gaps, Middlebury Gap on 125 and Rochester Gap to the east.
-Coming west over Rochester Gap had been especially annoying because I had a parade of drivers behind me who would have loved to rip down it at unbelievable speeds, while I was toddling along with three adults, a cello, suitcases, and snacks for an estimated total load of about 700 pounds, in a vehicle already not designed for agility on a mountain road so rough and narrow that our whole train had an ambulance trapped behind us for more than five miles before the weedy ditch appeared to fill in enough for me to pull into it.
-None of the flamebrains behind me darted around after the ambulance passed, so I had to scrape them off at the first opportunity on the wider and more accommodating roadway over Middlebury Gap.
+Coming west over Rochester Gap had been especially annoying.
+I had a parade of drivers behind me who would have loved to rip down it at unbelievable speeds, while I was toddling along with three adults, a cello, suitcases, and snacks for an estimated total load of about 700 pounds, in a vehicle not designed for agility on a mountain road so rough and narrow that our whole train had an ambulance trapped behind us for more than five miles before the weedy ditch appeared to fill in enough for me to pull into it.
+None of the flamebrains behind me darted around after the ambulance passed.
+I had to scrape them off at the first opportunity on the wider and more accommodating roadway over Middlebury Gap.
 That was Friday afternoon.

 On Saturday, as we reversed our route, there was almost no motor traffic.
 It was the weekend.
 Intrepid cyclists tackled the hills on a beautiful New England summer day that was not too hot, after a night that had been comfortably cool.